Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the sources said three people were killed and the targeted vehicle was used by Iraq's Popular Mobilization Forces (PMF), a state security agency that includes dozens of armed groups, including Kataib Hezbollah.

-Kataib Hezbollah was blamed for a drone attack that killed three US soldiers in January at an outpost on Jordan’s border with Syria that the Pentagon said would halt military operations against US troops in the region.
+Kataib Hezbollah was accused of carrying out a drone attack that killed three US soldiers in January at an outpost on Jordan’s border with Syria, which the Pentagon said was the group would suspend military operations against US troops in the region.

 In January, a US retaliatory drone strike for the attack killed a senior Kataib Hezbollah commander in central Baghdad.

-Due to the heightened tensions, a security source said on Wednesday, Iraqi special forces were put on high alert in Baghdad and other units were deployed inside the Green Zone, which houses international diplomatic missions, including the US Embassy.
+Due to the heightened tensions, a security source said on Wednesday that Iraqi special forces had been put on high alert in Baghdad and other units had been deployed inside the Green Zone, which houses international diplomatic missions, including the US Embassy.

 Huy Hoang (according to Reuters)